DFE-Digital/apply-for-teacher-training/docs/code-review-guidelines.md

   it as requiring two approvals rather than the normal one.
 - Follow general best practice for raising PR e.g. [How to raise a good pull request](https://www.annashipman.co.uk/jfdi/good-pull-requests.html).
   - Aim for each commit to be atomic, introducing a non-breaking change with all tests and linter passing.
 Consider arranging your commits into appropriate logical chunks with [git's history rewriting features](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 This can make the PR easier to review and revert.
-  - Try to avoid merge commits and use `git rebase master` instead.
+  - Try to avoid merge commits and use `git rebase main` instead.

 ### Reviewing PRs